Autoencoder-assisted study of directed percolation with spatial long-range interactions: Model and Autoencoder method

+At ${\beta}=2.0,3.0$, we generate 500 steps for one-dimensional random wandering, as shown in Figure \ref{f2}(a).
+From the figure, it can be observed that as $\beta$ is smaller, it is possible to generate larger step sizes.
+In addition, Figure \ref{f2}(b) shows the distribution of step lengths for $2000$ random walks, from which an obvious "long-tailed distribution" can be seen.
+The diffusion of particles from the site $s_i$ at time $t$ to the site at time $t+1$ depends on the generation of step sizes $[L]$ and $[R]$.
+We employ the $Max$ function to ensure that interactions cover the entire lattice.
+For example, particles at position $s_i$ can diffuse to$s_{i-[L]},s_{i-[L-1]},...,s_{i},s_{i+1},s_{i+2},...,s_{i+[R-1]},s_{i+[R]}$.

-We designed a simulation program using python7 based on the evolutionary rules of DP with spatial L{\'{e}}vy-like flights and using cyclic boundary conditions to minimize finite size effects.
-In Fig.\ref{f3}, we show the clusters growth results under the \;${\beta}=1.5,2,3$\; setting and the clusters growth structure close to the ordinary DP under the \;${\beta}=10000$\; setting.
-Where at \;${\beta}$\; smaller, the system is likely to enter the absorbing state more rapidly, indicating that the system evolutionary feature time becomes smaller and the clusters tend to be dispersed.
-As \;${\beta}$\; increases, the system evolves to form larger clusters with a more ordered structure.
-From the point of view of system fluctuations, an increase in \;${\beta}$\; tends to enhance the effect of fluctuations and leads to a larger upper critical dimension.
-This is consistent with the prediction in the field theory results that the upper critical dimension \;$d_c=2({\beta}-1)$\;.
-For the precise relationship between the critical point and some of the critical exponents and \;${\beta}$\;, we verify this by comparison in the numerical results.
+We implemented a simulation program in Python3.7 to simulate the evolution rules of LDP, utilizing periodic boundary conditions to reduce finite-size effects.
+In Figure \ref{f3}, we present the growth results of clusters under different $\beta$ values.
+When $\beta$ is small, the system is more likely to quickly enter an absorbing state, indicating a smaller characteristic time and a tendency for clusters to disperse.
+As $\beta$ increases, the system forms larger clusters with a more ordered structure.
+From the perspective of system fluctuations, increasing $\beta$ generally amplifies the effects of fluctuations, resulting in a rise in the upper critical dimension.